DESIGN PRINCIPLES FOR LOG BUILDINGS

 D5 Calculation of power and energy needs for heating of buildings, Guidelines 2007

 Regulations concern also the holiday houses meant for all-year use, as well as other buildings of permanent living.
-In the calculations of building’s heat losses, the entirety of the building’s exterior envelope, air flow and ventilation is examined.
+In the calculations of the building’s heat losses, the entirety of the building’s exterior envelope, airflow and ventilation is examined.
 Calculated heat loss can be at maximum as high as the regulation conforming reference heat loss value determined for building.
 Regulation conformity is verified with the compensation calculation of heat losses.

 Compensation calculations of heat losses